Diagnosing and Improving Diffusion Models by Estimating the Optimal Loss Value: Analyzing and Improving Diffusion Training Schedule with Optimal Loss

-\paragraph{Loss gap vs. generation performance.} We now use the gap to the optimal loss as the fundamental data-fitting measure to analyze which region is more critical for the generation performance, measured in Fr\'echet Inception Distance (FID)~\citep{heusel2017gans} which is also marked in \figref{model-loss}.
-All diffusion models use the same deterministic ODE sampler with $\text{NFE}=35$ following~\citep{karras2022elucidating}.
-We can see that an erroneous fit at large noise scales leads to a deficiency in generation quality.
-Among methods with good fit in this range, the intermediate noise scale region $[-2.5,2.5]$ becomes more relevant to the generation performance.
-From the two inset figures, we find a trade-off within this region: counter-intuitively, around the critical point $\sigma^\star$, the loss gap \emph{negatively} correlates to the FID, and the correlation becomes \emph{positive} only until $\sigma$ decreases to the left part of the region.
-This indicates that although the loss gap is maximal around $\sigma^\star$, it is worth it for generation performance to sacrifice the region around $\sigma^\star$ for better fit at smaller noise scales $\sigma < \sigma^\star$.
+\textbf{Loss gap vs. inference performance.} We now use the gap to the optimal loss as the fundamental data-fitting measure to analyze which region is more critical for inference (\ie, generation) performance, measured in Fr\'echet Inception Distance (FID)~\citep{heusel2017gans} also marked in \figref{model-loss}(a).
+All diffusion models use the same deterministic ODE sampler with $\text{NFE}=35$ following \citet{karras2022elucidating}.
+We can see that an erroneous fit at large noise scales of $\bfeps$-prediction models leads to a deficiency in generation quality, \eg, NCSN vs EDM in \figref{model-loss}(a).
+Among methods with a good fit for large $\sigma$, the intermediate noise scale region $\log\sigma\in[-2.0,2.0]$ becomes more relevant to inference performance.
+We then zoom into the intermediate region and compare these methods using the normalized training loss gap, taken by dividing the value on each curve by the average value over the four curves, as shown in \figref{model-loss}(b) (``VE-$\bfeps$'' is omitted due to its significant deviation from other curves).
+Counter-intuitively, around the critical point $\sigma^\star$ defined as the largest $\sigma$ whose optimal loss $J_\sigma^\star$ becomes positive, although the gap is around the largest over noise scales, the loss gap turns out to \emph{negatively} correlate with FID.
+The correlation becomes \emph{positive} only in the region further left to $\sigma^\star$.
+This reveals that there is a trade-off in learning a diffusion model at different noise scales, and sacrificing the fit in the region around $\sigma^\star$ for a better fit in the noise scale interval further left to $\sigma^\star$ leads to a better inference performance.

-\paragraph{Comparison of prediction targets.} The optimal loss under the unified formulation also enables comparison of prediction targets.
-We fix the FM process for a fair comparison, and in addition to the existing $\bfvv$ prediction case, we also run the $\bfeps$ and $\bfxx_0$ prediction versions (bottom two rows in \tabref{conversion}).
-As shown in \figref{model-loss}(b), we observe that the $\bfeps$ prediction model excels at small noise scales, but exhibit an undesired data-fitting at large noise scales.
-This also meets the result of VE-$\bfeps$ in \figref{model-loss}(a).
-In contrast, the $\bfxx_0$ prediction model fits data well at large noise scales, but insufficiently for small noise scales.
-Notably, the $\bfvv$ prediction model achieves a close fit over all noise scales.
-The preferred performance can be understood from its formulation as the combination of $\bfeps$ and $\bfxx_0$ prediction~\citep{gao2025diffusionmeetsflow}.
-The $\bfF$ prediction also has a combination formulation, and its result in \figref{model-loss}(a) also shows a consistently good fit.